Minimising surface-code failures using a color-code decoder: Surface code performance under depolarising noise

-To illustrate our argument, we provide an example of a weight $d/2$ bit-flip error on the color code in Fig.~\ref{fig:example_of_unified_decoder_success}.
-When a minimum-weight uncorrectable error consists of both Pauli-$Z$ and \textit{at least one} Pauli-$Y$ error, which translates to a diagonal bit-flip pair on a red stabilizer of the color code, the syndrome on the unified decoder spans all three sub-lattices.
-Hence, a lower-weight matching path emerges for the successful correction, and therefore out-performs the restricted decoder, as shown in Fig.~\ref{fig:example_of_unified_decoder_success}(a).
-Of course, if the string only contains Pauli-$Z$ errors on the surface code, both the restricted and unified decoder have a $50$\% probability of failure.
-We show this trivial case in Fig.~\ref{fig:example_of_unified_decoder_failure_even_distance} shown in Appendix~\ref{asec:even_distance_uncorr_error}.
+To illustrate our argument, we provide an example of a minimum-weight uncorrectable error on the surface code with one Pauli-$Y$ that corresponds to a weight $d/2$ bit-flip error on the color code in Fig.~\ref{fig:example_of_unified_decoder_success}.
+Note that due to the presence of a diagonal bit-flip pair on a red stabilizer of the color code, the syndrome on the unified decoder spans all three sub-lattices and a lower-weight matching path emerges for the successful correction (Fig.~\ref{fig:example_of_unified_decoder_success}(a)).
 We numerically find that this improvement from the unified decoder is valid for a range of values of weights $w_A$ and $w_B$ in the matching graph depicted in Fig.~\ref{fig:restricted_color_code}(c).
 For example, $w_A = w_B = 1$ achieves an optimal number of successful corrections.
-Hence, this graph is a solution which can produce the expected logical error rates at low physical error rates, characterised by an entropic term which we shortly evaluate analytically.